 The nearest station is Evesham, which you can get to from London Paddington in less than two hours.
 However, if you want to hop between towns, you may be better off bringing your car, taking the M40 from London should get you there in a couple of hours.
 (Rachel of Champagne on Arrival)

 If you like historic buildings and a picturesque setting you are going to love this village.
 Grantchester is exactly like the television show of the same name.
-The river Cam, the meadows and the old buildings form the backdrop to this whodunnit series.
-The St. Mary and St. Andrew church, dating back to the 12th century, frequently features in the “Grantchester” series as the protagonist is a priest.
+The river Cam, the meadows, and the old buildings form the backdrop to this whodunnit series.
+St. Mary and St. Andrew churches, dating back to the 12th century, are frequently featured in the “Grantchester” series as the protagonist is a priest.

 To get there, take the train from London to Cambridge (50 min) and from there either walk (4.4 km) or take a taxi.
 (Stefania of Views of the World)

 One of the biggest mistakes people make in London is never venturing outside of it!
-Just about an hour away from London Marylebone station is a charming village called Great Missenden, which is not only picturesque, but also home to author Roald Dahl’s finally resting place and a kid-friendly Roald Dahl museum.
+Just about an hour away from London Marylebone station is a charming village called Great Missenden, which is not only picturesque but also home to author Roald Dahl’s final resting place and a kid-friendly Roald Dahl museum.

 To get to Great Missenden, take a Chiltern Railways train from London Marylebone to Great Missenden, which takes just under an hour.
 (Kalyn at GirlGoneLondon)

-If you and your kids are Harry Potter fans, the Warner Brother Studio Tour is an essential add-on to any trip to London.
-My family loved seeing Hermione’s Yule Ball dress and the Weasley clock, strolling Diagon Alley and learning how they filmed the quidditch games.
+If you and your kids are Harry Potter fans, the Warner Brothers Studio Tour is an essential add-on to any trip to London.
+My family loved seeing Hermione’s Yule Ball dress and the Weasley clock, strolling Diagon Alley, and learning how they filmed the quidditch games.
 Here are my tips for getting the most out of this magical day trip.

-One of the best day trips from London is a visit Highclere Castle better known to the fans of the TV show as “Downton Abbey”.
+One of the best day trips from London is a visit to Highclere Castle, better known to the fans of the TV show “Downton Abbey”.
 The estate is over 5000 acres and looks exactly like it does on TV.
-It is open to the public in the summer and you are able to visit the gardens, the house and the Egyptian museum.
+It is open to the public in the summer and you are able to visit the gardens, the house, and the Egyptian museum.

 If you are looking for history or magic in a gorgeous gothic town, then you’ll love Oxford!
-Only about 1.5 hours by train, Oxford offers plenty of activities to keep busy from museums, shopping, or visiting pubs once occupied by great literary authors.
+Only about 1.5 hours by train, there are plenty of activities in Oxford to keep busy, from museums, shopping, or visiting pubs once occupied by great literary authors.
 I recently spent a week here after taking a short break from house sitting, but a day trip is certainly doable.

 Oh, Paris.
-While the French capital isn’t an obvious day trip from London, visiting Paris, even if for a day, is totally worth it.
-Naturally, you won’t have time to visit all the main attractions, so keep it a laid back day.
+While the French capital isn’t an obvious day trip from London, Paris in a day is totally worth it.
+Naturally, you won’t have time to visit all the main attractions, so keep it a laid-back day.

 A day trip from London to Paris is easy.
 Simply take a direct train from St. Pancras station to Gare du Nord, officially Paris-Nord.
 The train takes about 2h30 to reach the City of Light.

-Less than two hours west of London is one of the world’s best known sights, Stonehenge.
-This neolithic rock formation has been fascinating people for centuries, and yet its original purpose is still unknown.
+Less than two hours west of London is one of the world’s best-known sights, Stonehenge.
+This neolithic rock formation has fascinated people for centuries, and yet its original purpose is still unknown.
 This is a great day trip from London that visitors will never forget.